§ 501 "Stock insurer" defined.

 § 516 Issuance, refusal of authority; ownership of certificate.

-(b) The Commissioner shall issue certificates of authority under his/her seal of office, showing the date of actual issuance, the kinds of insurance the insurer is authorized to transact in this State, and such other matters as the Commissioner deems necessary.
+(b) The Commissioner shall issue certificates of authority under his or her seal of office, showing the date of actual issuance, the kinds of insurance the insurer is authorized to transact in this State, and such other matters as the Commissioner deems necessary.
 At the insurer's request, the Commissioner may issue a certificate of authority limited to particular types of insurance or coverages within a kind of insurance as defined in Chapter 9 of this title.

 (c) Although issued and delivered to the insurer, the certificate of authority at all times shall be the property of the State.
 Upon any expiration, suspension or termination thereof the insurer shall promptly deliver the certificate to the Commissioner.